Brewers vs. Pirates Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Bryan Reynolds and others are listed when the Milwaukee Brewers host the Pittsburgh Pirates at American Family Field on Friday at 8:10 PM ET.
+Bookmakers have listed player props for Christian Yelich, Bryan Reynolds and others when the Milwaukee Brewers host the Pittsburgh Pirates at American Family Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!